antarctica/bas-api-guidelines/api-guidelines-uncollapsed.md

 * *External* caching, caches Endpoint responses and can provide information even when the API itself is unavailable.
 * *Internal* caching takes place the API application, e.g. query caching.

-External caching is much more robust and effective than internal caching and should be used for APIs with large (thousands) of users.
+External caching is much more robust and effective than internal caching and **SHOULD** be used for APIs with large (thousands) of users.
 However this method of caching is only effective for anonymous requests, returning the same information.
 If authentication is used the effectiveness will be decreased.

-Caching, of any kind, should only become a focus after an API has been launched and is proving, through metrics, to be causing performance problems.
-That said techniques that would make adding caching more difficult, such as a authenticating all methods, should be taken into consideration during development so as not to make adding caching more trouble than it needs to.
+Caching, of any kind, **SHOULD** only become a focus after an API has been launched and is proving, through metrics, to be causing performance problems.
+That said techniques that would make adding caching more difficult, such as a authenticating all methods, **SHOULD** be taken into consideration during development so as not to make adding caching more trouble than it needs to.

 ### [x.x] Where appropriate, APIs **SHOULD** use Etags for cached resources